37) Master Of My Domain Only In My Lord’s Likeness

 in Yahweh’s Appointed Savior / Christ Jesus I have begotten you through the gospel.
 Wherefore I beseech you, be ye followers of me.”
 (I Corinthians 4:14-16)

 3) Replenish the earth, i.e. engage in activities to fill up the earth.
-This establishes that, indeed, a massive catastrophes killed off most of the first creations during Creation nights.
+This establishes that massive catastrophes killed off most of the first creations during Creation nights just as happened with Noah’s flood.

 And God blessed Noah and his sons, and said unto them, Be fruitful, and multiply, and replenish the earth.”
 (Genesis 9:1)